sabre-io/sabre.io/source/event/promise.md

 ### `__construct(callable $executor = null);`

 Creates the Promise with an optional executor callback.
-The callback will receive a reference to the reject and fullfill functions.
+The callback will receive a reference to the fulfill and reject functions.

-See 'Creating a Promise'
+See 'Creating a Promise'.

 ### `then(callable $onFulfilled = null, callable $onRejected = null)`